Diploma in Food Science & Technology (DFST - S47)

 Provides students with a basic understanding of the science of nutrition and the importance of nutritional adequacy and balance for optimal growth and health.
 The dietary sources of the major nutrients, their digestion, absorption, and metabolism will be covered.
 Students will learn the functions of nutrients, deficiencies and excesses and their effects on health.

-This module involves the design, management and evaluation of a food product concept.
-Design thinking will also be adopted.
-Various statistical methods applied in sensory evaluation and different packaging materials and techniques will be covered.
-With a sound understanding in food product development, sensory analysis and packaging technologies, students will utilise their knowledge and skills to develop food products for consumer acceptability based on current food trends.
+This module aims to develop students’ expertise in designing, developing and evaluating new food products with the adoption of design thinking.
+Students will learn various affective methods of assessing sensory properties of food and use statistical method to analyse the sensory data.
+Different packaging materials and techniques will also be covered.
+With a sound understanding in food product development, sensory analysis and packaging technologies, students will apply their knowledge and skills to develop food products for consumer acceptability.

 Internship is a form of experiential learning that integrates knowledge and theory learned in the classroom with practical application and skills development in a professional setting.
 The internship aims to give students the opportunities to apply the knowledge, skills and competencies related to food science and technology.
 It enables students to develop technical skills and gain working experience in the industries/ companies.
 In addition, students will also develop values and attitudes in the aspects of work performance, communication, problem solving skills, and responsibility, work and time management.